shmandelbaum/Algorithm-Implementation-Projects/README.md

 # Algorithm Implementation Projetcs in C++
-Assignments completed in OOP in C++ in Queens College
+Assignments completed in CSCI 211 - OOP in C++ in Queens College